AWinterman/awinterman.github.com/_posts/2012-09-22-A-Programmers-Approach.md

 I love mathematics.
 It is austere, beautiful, rigorous and logical.
-It is one of the few truely honest disciplines-- premises are defined, and deductions follow clearly from first principles.
+It is one of the few truly honest disciplines-- premises are defined, and deductions follow clearly from first principles.
 Logic chases truth up the tree of grammar, and ultimately we develop useful conceptual tools that enable feats of apparent sorcery.
 Need to shout a message in public that only your intended recipient can understand?
 We can do that.
-Curious if socio-economic and relgious indicators can predict political alignment? [we can do that too](http://scott.fortmann-roe.com/docs/BiasVariance.html).
+Curious if socio-economic and religious indicators can predict political alignment? [we can do that too](http://scott.fortmann-roe.com/docs/BiasVariance.html).

-I was also increcibly lucky to learn mathematics at Reed College, where a proof based approach is dominant among the faculty.
+I was also incredibly lucky to learn mathematics at Reed College, where a proof based approach is dominant among the faculty.
 This is good because as a result I was rarely asked to be a human computer.
 I certainly computed my fair share of [singular value